Bylaws

 B. Subsequent Graduate Faculty Appointment

 Faculty may serve as graduate faculty for more than one GSBS program, track, or discipline.
 A nomination form will not be required for additional graduate faculty appointments.
-(BME will require process listed in section A above.)
-The program COGS for the nominating program may submit a request in writing to the Associate Dean of Academic Affairs requesting a subsequent graduate faculty appointment.
+(The joint Biomedical Engineering programs will require process listed in section A above.)
+The program COGS Chair for the nominating program may submit a request in writing to the Dean or Dean’s designee requesting a subsequent graduate faculty appointment.
 Written documentation will be saved to the faculty member’s file and the appointment will be added to the Graduate Faculty Profile in the GSBS electronic record system.
 (Approved at GFC, July 8, 2022)

 C. Responsibilities